MaykiHu/cse482-21sp-Immunization-Campaign/README.md

 Front End

 1. Run SparkServer.java found in website-server folder
-2. In terminal, run "npm install" once if not already installed
+2. Cd to website folder.
+In terminal, run "npm install" once if not already installed
 3. Run "npm start" in terminal to open up localhost:3000